PCRE2Project/pcre2/doc/html/README.txt

 .
 When JIT support is enabled, pcre2grep automatically makes use of it, unless you add --disable-pcre2grep-jit to the "configure" command.

 .
-On non-Windows sytems there is support for calling external scripts during matching in the pcre2grep command via PCRE2's callout facility with string arguments.
+There is support for calling external programs during matching in the pcre2grep command, using PCRE2's callout facility with string arguments.
 This support can be disabled by adding --disable-pcre2grep-callout to the "configure" command.

 .
 The pcre2grep program currently supports only 8-bit data files, and so requires the 8-bit PCRE2 library.
 It is possible to compile pcre2grep to use